peter-kimanzi/Student-Admission/README.md

 - mysqli_real_escape_string()
 - htmlentities()

-It is a very simple project and I build it with **basic PHP** practise...
+It is a very simple project and I build it with ** PHP** practise...
 ### Features:
 - Insert students
 - View students informations